miketahani/next-portfolio/README.md

 Uses an [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) for an infinite-scroll-esque feature that updates a responsive voronoi diagram that is used to generate clip paths for images.

+This is a WIP but will eventually be deployed somewhere on [my main site](https://miketahani.com).

 ### TODO

 - Consider a [better infinite scroll method](https://developers.google.com/web/updates/2016/07/infinite-scroller)